BytesOfMan/the-crypto-guy/content/posts/20200505thedigitalgoldrush.md

 Of course, the Klondike stampeders didn't battle frostbite in the Yukon simply to own gold.
 They wanted to get rich.
 They wanted to own more gold than others by _getting there first_.

-Human psychology and "fear of missing out" are far older than the value we place on gold and indeed cause the entire phenomenon of the gold rush.
+Human psychology and the "fear of missing out" are far older than the value we place on gold and indeed cause the entire phenomenon of the gold rush.

 It's unfortunate that we are re-learning this nowadays for far less glamorous goods like hand sanitizer and canned tuna, available only after a line-up amid "social distancing."

-**Stampedes happen in crypto, too**
+**Stampedes happen in crypto, too.**

 Crypto is not "digital gold."